openradar/erad2022/_preview/67/_sources/introductions/getting-started.md

 The repository was created from [a ProjectPythia cookbook template](https://github.com/ProjectPythiaCookbooks/cookbook-template).
 This template brings with it all machinery to enable full featured GitHub workflows, including building a docker image, running and rendering
-Jupyter Notebooks and compiling a website using Sphinx and the [JupyterBook](https://jupyterbook.org/intro.html) theme,
+Jupyter Notebooks and compiling a website using Sphinx and the [JupyterBook](https://jupyterbook.org/intro.html) theme.

 ## Customizing